 Although there are plenty of pharmacies throughout the city, CityPharma is the best spot because for some reason, their prices can be even cheaper than other pharmacies (yes, I’ve checked!)
 It’s so popular that the UK-based celeb makeup artist, Lisa Eldrige and others also make their way there too.

 Beyond the pricing, the other reason CityPharma is so popular is that it is where the Pros go during fashion week to stock up on essentials.
 Word got around and now it is a tourist spot more than being a local spot.
-However, CityPharma did keep up with their popularity and every time I’ve visited, I’ve found the pharmacy to always be well-stocked and never having any issues with waiting in line.
+However, CityPharma did keep up with their popularity and every time I’ve visited, I’ve found the pharmacy to always be well-stocked with most of the popular French beauty products usually in stock and never having any issues with waiting in line.